 As I stated in the beginning, we will all play a role in putting an end to dog rescue.

-It is not enough for you and I to do a collective nod when we read this post.
+It is not enough for you and me to do a collective nod when we read this post.
 I realize that in large part I am preaching to the choir.

 What you and I need to do, what we MUST do, is stand up and speak out about this.

-I’m sure you have friends like I do; college educated, professional, with children who desperately want a puppy.
+I’m sure you have friends as I do; college-educated, professional, with children who desperately want a puppy.
 She tells you she is considering buying one from the pet store at the mall.